Finding Balance: Embracing the Chaos with Love and Laughter

 “Yep, welcome to growing up, bud.
 Let’s go!”

 He made it on the bus—phew.
-And by the end of that day, he had washed, dried, folded, and proudly stocked his drawer with clean underwear.
+By the end of that day, he had washed, dried, folded, and proudly stocked his drawer with clean underwear.
 From then on, keeping that drawer full became his own sacred routine.

 That morning reminded me of something: raising an autistic child means routines are everything.
 When they unravel—even over something as small as underwear—it can feel like balance goes right out the window.
 Some days, I’m juggling responsibilities, emotions, and the quiet whisper of my own needs, and balance feels like something only other moms have figured out.